Fanakartal/virtual-self/README.md

 ## Usage

 You can extract the corresponding ".zip" files in Builds folder and use the ".exe" files in them to conduct the aforementioned experiments yourself.

+## Unity Version

+Unity version 2019.3.9f1 is used for the environment.